Packaging Inspiration To Make Your Small Business Stand Out

 - Packamama makes flat wine bottles from 100% post-consumer recycled plastic.
 This significantly reduces shipping weight and costs, and enables bottles to fit through standard mail slots.

-An overview of packaging types
+An overview of packaging materials

 Cardboard boxes

-A versatile choice for shipping a wide range of products.
+Cardboard is a versatile choice for shipping a wide range of products.

 - Pros: Lightweight, easily customizable, recyclable.